rekmus/silgy/README.md

 # Silgy
-Silgy is a simple back-end C++ framework for extremely fast web applications / servlets / microservices.
-It contains asynchronous (non-blocking) web engine that allows you to compile and link your logic into one executable that responds immediately to HTTP requests, without creating new thread or — God forbid — process.
+Silgy is an asynchronous (non-blocking) C/C++ servlet container.
+It contains ultra fast web engine that allows you to compile and link your logic into one executable that responds immediately to HTTP requests, without creating new thread or — God forbid — process.

 - **Unbeatable speed** − measured in µ-seconds
 - **Safety** − nobody can ever see your application logic